sergiooncode/conversational-agent/README.md

 ## System architecture overview

-- The Conversational agent service was anchored in the Customer Support use case which can be seen in prompts and architecture of agents.

-- As the diagram below shows, the Conversational agent service is exposed through a REST API.
+- As the diagram in the following subsection below shows, the Conversational agent service is exposed through a REST API.

-- There are 2 sets of endpoints corresponding to 2 different flows: Conversational flow and Text-to-speech.
+- There are 2 sets of endpoints corresponding to 2 different flows: Conversational and Text-to-speech flows.

-- In the Conversational flow there are endpoints to create a conversation between a human user and a bot, and a endpoint to send/add a message to a conversation which returns a response from the bot.
-This flow relies con the OpenAI Agents platform accessed through the Agents SDK.
+- In the Conversational flow there is an endpoint to create a conversation between a human user and a bot, and an endpoint to send/add a message to a conversation which returns a response from the bot.
+This flow relies on the OpenAI API platform accessed through the Agents SDK.

 - The Conversational flow relies on a 3 agent architecture.
-Since the Customer Support was used the agents are:
-`Customer Support Triaging and Info Collector`, `Customer Support Info Structurer` and `Customer Support User Reassurance and Send Off`
+Since the Customer Support is the use case the agents generated are: `Customer Support Triaging and Info Collector`, `Customer Support Info Structurer` and `Customer Support User Reassurance and Send Off`

-- In the TTS there is only one endpoint to generate a speech recording with a follow-up to that conversation and saves the recording file currently in the local file system.
+- In the TTS flow there is only one endpoint to create a speech recording with a follow-up to a given conversation for which a summary should exist.
+The recording file currently is saved in the local file system.
 This flow relies on the ElevenLabs API accessed through its Python client.

-- This TTS flow is not fully defined since a user could only listen to the recording but nothing else.
-The recording is generated given a text based on the summary of the conversation and a static template but this is very limited.
-More definition on the exact use case would be necessary and further development are needed and maybe a proper call with a TTS agent could set up.
+- This TTS flow is not fully defined since a user could only listen to the recording but nothing else like for example reply with a question.
+The recording is generated given a text based on the summary of the conversation and a static template which is very limited.
+More definition on the exact use case would be necessary and further development needed and maybe a proper call with a TTS agent could set up.

 - The conversations as the human user sends messages and the agent answers are stored in PostgreSQL.
-The summary is extracted by the agent `Customer Support Info Structurer` using the tools feature of OpenAI Agents SDK which then is saved in a summary JSON field of the conversation model instance.
+The summary is extracted by the agent `Customer Support Info Structurer` using the `tools` feature of OpenAI Agents SDK.
+The summary is saved in a JSON field called `summary` as part of the conversation model instance.

 ### Diagram